 Use this class by embedding an instance of it in your view hierarchy.
 The following code snippet assumes you’ve placed an instance of the

 UIView class on a view using Interface Builder, sizing and positioning it as desired to contain the volume view.
 Point to the

 UIView instance with an outlet variable—named, in the case of this example,

 mp.
-You would typically place code like that shown in Listing 1 in your
+You’d typically place code like that shown in Listing 1 in your

-When an audio output route that does not support volume control, such as a car head unit, is active, the volume slider is replaced with the route name.
+When an audio output route that doesn’t support volume control, such as a car head unit, is active, the volume slider is replaced with the route name.

 To instead display a volume slider as an alert, use the functions described in Global Volume Setting Methods.

 The volume slider is a UISlider object.
 Sliders are always displayed as horizontal bars and an indicator, or thumb, notes the current value of the slider and can be moved by the user to change the setting.

 Slider controls draw the volume slider track using two distinct images, which are customizable.
 The region between the thumb and the end of the track associated with the slider’s minimum value is drawn using the minimum volume slider image.
 The region between the thumb and the end of the track associated with the slider’s maximum value is drawn using the maximum volume slider image.
 Assigning different images to each state lets you customize the appearance of the slider when it is enabled, disabled, highlighted, and so on.

 You can also customize the volume thumb image for the slider.